-Plot the empirical distribution function using Graph > Empirical CDF.
 What is the difference between this plot and the empirical survival function that you would get by using the Kaplan-Meier method with no censored observations?

 It is argued that a log-normal distribution fits the data well (and fits repair data in general).

-Check this for the present data by plots and analyses using Minitab.
-Try also other distributions.
+- R: Check this using the same R functions as in problem 1. - Minitab: Check this for the present data by plots and analyses using Minitab.

+Also try the Weibull distribution.
 What is the conclusion?